 If Middlesex Community College seems like a school you want to apply to, click the heart button to save it to your college list.

-Middlesex Community College is located in the suburban setting of Middletown, Connecticut, less than an hour from Hartford.
+Middlesex Community College is located in the suburban setting of Middletown, Connecticut, in the suburbs of Hartford.

-If you want to see Middlesex Community College for yourself, plan a visit.
+If you would like to see Middlesex Community College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 91 to Middletown, or book a flight to the nearest airport, Bradley International.

 You can also take a virtual campus tour to get a sense of what Middlesex Community College and Middletown are like without leaving home.

 The deadline for Fall first-year applications to Middlesex Community College is Continuous processing.

 The deadline for Fall transfer applications to Middlesex Community College is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs